Advocacy: a privilege of citizenship

 Their stories are not mine to tell, but both demonstrated why it is not enough that we have evacuated 76,000+ Afghans to American soil, we must also provide them with a permanent pathway to citizenship, protect their family members and vulnerable women who are still in hiding in Afghanistan and Pakistan, and we must do the same for Ukrainians.

 The bi-partisan (and worldwide) support of Afghans and Ukrainians has been overwhelming.
 It has re-awakened, in Ronald Reagan's words, "America’s tradition as a land that welcomes peoples from other countries."
 He went on to say, "We shall also, with other countries, continue to share in the responsibility of welcoming and resettling those who flee oppression."

-For the remaining 8.4 million forcibly displaced people who likewise have fled conflict and violence, did you know the average length of time a refugee has been displaced is between 10 years and 26 years?
+For the almost 100 million (to date) forcibly displaced people who likewise have fled conflict and violence, did you know the average length of time a refugee has been displaced is between 10 years and 26 years?
 (Brookings) Not only is restoring welcome the right thing to do as humans and as Americans, this week's meetings affirmed that I am not alone in believing that "it is vital to our nation".

 Next to voting, calling or writing your elected representatives is the best way to influence how America will uphold our value and tradition of "welcoming the oppressed".

 Thanks to each wave of new arrivals to this land of opportunity, we’re a nation forever young, forever bursting with energy and new ideas, and always on the cutting edge, always leading the world to the next frontier.
 This quality is vital to our future as a nation.
 If we ever closed the door to new Americans, our leadership in the world would soon be lost. - Ronald Reagan

 For details click the link below:Afghan Adjustment Act Tool Kit